gitflow-incremental-builder/gitflow-incremental-builder/README.md

 If this property is enabled, GIB will instead auto-activate [gib.buildAll](#gibbuildall) for all modules and will leave the goals untouched.

+This property is ignored when [explicitly selected projects](#explicitly-selected-projects) are involved.

 Since: 3.9.2

 ### gib.buildDownstream